Low blood pressure is a reading of less than 90/60mmHg. It does not always cause symptoms, but you may need treatment if it does.

 Non-urgent advice: See a GP if:

-- you have low blood pressure and keep getting symptoms, such as dizziness
+- you keep getting symptoms such as dizziness and fainting

 Treatment for low blood pressure depends on the cause

-If a cause can be found, your GP will be able to recommend treatment to ease your symptoms.
+If a cause can be found, a GP will be able to recommend treatment to ease your symptoms.

 For example, they may suggest: